Koredotcom/docs/docs/xo/automation/knowledge-ai/manage-faqs.md

       **Scenarios**

-      Let's see how the answers/responses are selected in different scenarios:
+      Let's see how the responses are selected in different scenarios:

       Scenario 1: Customer from the United States accessing using Web